 Students on relevant courses in the Faculty of Engineering, Environment and Computing or the Faculty of Arts and Humanities receiving equipment will need to replace these themselves, if they are not insured.

 What happens to other equipment or software supplied if I withdraw from my course/stage?

 If you withdraw from your course stage in the first 14 calendar days from the commencement of the course, you will need to return the equipment or software, or reimburse the University for the cost.

 If you change or transfer to a different course where the same equipment or software is not supplied, you will need to return the equipment to the University.

 Am I eligible for software?

-You will only receive software if you are on a course which lists this as one of the ‘extras’ students are entitled to on the course page To find out what items are included in your course, please search for your course page using the Course Finder.
+You will only receive software if you are on a course which lists this as one of the ‘items’ students are entitled to on the course page To find out what items are included in your course, please search for your course page using the Course Finder.

 What software am I entitled to?

 This varies depending upon which course you are studying and whether you are entitled.
-Details can be viewed in the Prospectus pages of your course, or on this website by selecting your course in the Course Finder and viewing ‘What is Included in Your Fees’, or via the student portal if you have already enrolled (you will need to log in with your student ID to view this).
+Details can be viewed in the Prospectus pages of your course, or on this website by selecting your course in the Course Finder and viewing ‘What is Included in Your Fees’.

 Do I need a specific type of computer or laptop to use the software?